Part 7 - Human Resources Administration And Management

 - Performance Management.
 Performance management includes the process by which an employee is involved in improving organizational effectiveness in the accomplishment of Agency mission and goals.
 For supervisors and team leaders, performance management encompasses planning work and setting expectations, continually monitoring performance, developing the capacity to perform, periodically evaluating and/or rating performance, rewarding excellent performance, and addressing poor performance.

-- Workforce Activity.
+- Wrkforce Activity.
 Includes planning, organizing, assigning, and/or performing work; allocating resources (if supervisory); adjusting to change; and participating in improvements leading to attainment of organizational goals.

-- Customer Service.
+- Cstomer Service.
 Responsiveness to customers consistent with Department and IHS expectations and standards.

 - Recovering Improper Payments.
 This process applies to staff having recovery responsibilities related to grants, procurement, and financial payments.